Where To Go Blueberry Picking Near Orlando at Family-Friendly Blueberry Farms

 Berries can be reached by even the littlest hands at Southern Hill Farms.
 Photo by the author

 U-pick blueberries are available now at Southern Hill Farms, with three varieties to choose from: Jewel, Arcadia, and Emerald.
-Additional activities include u-pick vegetables, peaches, sunflowers; a covered playground barn; yard games; and sweet treats.
+Additional activities include u-pick vegetables, peaches, and sunflowers, plus a covered playground barn, yard games, and sweet treats.
 On the weekends, enjoy the kids zone, double-decker harvester tour, wagon rides, food trucks, and live music.

 11. Tom West Blueberries – Ocoee

 At King Grove Organic Farm, blueberries are limited to pick-up or shipping only.
-Ordering begins March 28, 2024, and pre-ordered blueberries can be picked up at the farm on select Saturdays.
+Ordering begins soon for the 2025 season, and pre-ordered blueberries can be picked up at the farm on select Saturdays.

 Blueberry Festivals in Central Florida

-Celebrate the tastiest blueberries at the Mount Dora Blueberry Festival April 27-28, 2024.
-The event will feature live music, crafters, as well as blueberry beer, blueberry pancakes, blueberry wine, blueberry pie, and much more.
+Celebrate the tastiest blueberries at the Mount Dora Blueberry Festival April 26-27, 2025.
+The event features live music, crafters, as well as blueberry beer, blueberry pancakes, blueberry wine, blueberry pie, and much more.

 15. Blueberry Festival at Keel Farms - Plant City

-Head over to Plant City for Keel Farms' Blueberry Festival, taking place in 2024 on the following days: March 30 and April 6, 7, 13, 14, 20, and 21.
+Head over to Plant City for this blueberry festival, taking place Saturdays and Sundays in April (closed Easter Sunday).
 Attractions include all things blueberries, as well as camel rides, petting zoo, bounce house, and unique vendors.

 16. Orange City Blueberry Fest - Orange City

-The annual Orange City Blueberry Fest takes place April 20-21, 2024 and features arts & crafts, delicious foods and treats, bounce houses, live entertainment, kids activities, contests, and of course, blueberries!
+The annual Orange City Blueberry Fest takes place April 26-27, 2025 and features arts & crafts, foods and treats, bounce houses, live entertainment, kids activities, contests, and of course, blueberries!

 Blueberry Picking Tips